Elexy101/wheres_buddy/README.md

 [<img src="https://github.com/puzzlehq/serengeti/assets/39972641/9650a6b8-5680-4a53-b6c6-608b8809d38e">](https://wheresalex.puzzle.online/)

-# About Where's Alex?
+# About Where's Buddy?
-Where's Alex? is a fun experiment that aims to be a fun 1v1 game to showcase how to have a completely private multiparty game on Aleo!
+Where's Buddy? is a fun experiment that aims to be a fun 1v1 game to showcase how to have a completely private multiparty game on Aleo!
 This technical overview reviews the issues with multiparty privacy and how this is solved using programmable private multisigs and incentives!

 <br />

-## What is the "Where's Alex?" game?
+## What is the "Where's Buddy?" game?
-Hide alex in a secret location and wager another person on Aleo to guess where you hid Alex.
+Hide Buddy in a secret location and wager another person on Aleo to guess where you hid Buddy.
 If they guess wrong, then you win the prize pot between you both!

  <br />